 I expect friendships and relationships to become all consuming, eclipsing us as the center of his world.
-There will be days when it feels like his whole is falling apart because a friendship is changing, someone breaks his heart or he humiliated or his trust has been broken.
-He will make mistakes that can't be fixed.
+There will be days when it feels like his whole world is falling apart because a friendship is changing, someone breaks his heart, he feels humiliated or his trust has been broken.
+He will make mistakes that are hard to fix.

 And we will have to learn to be near and available without hovering or smothering.
 We will have no power to fix things anymore, all we can be is be a ride home, an open ear and a soft place to land.

-There's a picture I always take when your children are toddlers, I wish I had one like it but of us.
-I've always loved taking because I love to see you parent.
+There's a picture I always take when your children are toddlers, I wish I had one like it, but of us.
+I've always loved taking this photo because I love to see you parent.
 And when your child runs towards you, I love the expression of delight and openness that comes over your face.
-I love how you throw your arms out wide and your face gets super animated.
+I love how you throw your arms out wide and how your face gets super animated.
 Your body says

 Run to me.

 You always belong here in my arms.

 Its impossible to imagine that there comes a day where you can't scoop them up and make all their troubles disappear by simply tossing them into the air.